-- Implement a bias-free policing policy and training curriculum that prohibits police actions motivated by discrimination based on race, ethnicity, national origin, age, gender, gender expression or identity, sexual orientation, disability, religion or limited English proficiency, economic status, mental illness, and homelessness or housing status. - Adopt comprehensive search and seizure and jail policies, such as those covered by PREA, which will protect LGBTQ people who are detained by Toledo police. - Provide ongoing training to officers, post-hire, regarding interacting with LGBTQ people who are victims, witnesses, or accused of criminal activity.
-Improve communication between Toledo Police Department's (TPD) LGBTQ liaisons and the community at large. - Create alternatives to money bail, in which wealthier people accused of a crime go free while poorer people accused of the same crime remain incarcerated.
-Provide funding for pretrial services including a text messaging reminder system for court dates, release most people on personal recognizance with no money bond, and provide defense counsel at all bail hearings. - Establish clear protocols for crowd control at demonstrations that apply equally to groups of all political persuasions. - Make TPD a place in which officers of all races, ethnicities, national origins, genders, sexual orientations, and religions can work and thrive.
-The demographic makeup of TPD should reflect that of Toledo.
+- Implement a bias-free policing policy and training curriculum that prohibits police actions motivated by discrimination based on race, ethnicity, national origin, age, gender, gender expression or identity, sexual orientation, disability, religion or limited English proficiency, economic status, mental illness, and homelessness or housing status. - Create alternatives to the money bail system, in which wealthier people accused of a crime go free while poorer people accused of the same crime remain incarcerated.
+Provide funding for pretrial services including a text messaging reminder system for court dates, release most people on personal recognizance with no money bond, and provide defense counsel at all bail hearings. - Make Toledo Police Department (TPD) a place in which officers of all races, ethnicities, national origins, genders, sexual orientations, and religions can work and thrive.
+The demographic makeup of TPD should reflect that of Toledo. - Adopt comprehensive search and seizure and jail policies, such as those covered by PREA, which will protect LGBTQ people who are detained by Toledo police. - Provide ongoing training to officers, post-hire, regarding interacting with LGBTQ people who are victims, witnesses, or accused of criminal activity.
+Improve communication between TPD's LGBTQ liaisons and the community at large. - Establish clear protocols for crowd control at demonstrations that apply equally to groups of all political persuasions.